Top 5 2nd Quarter Trades of Mi - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Milestone Advisory Partners’s top five trades of the quarter.
+According to GuruFocus data, these were Mizuho Securities Co.
+Ltd.’s top five trades of the quarter.

-Milestone Advisory Partners reduced their investment in ARCA:FPE by 924,298 shares.
-The trade had a 9.48% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $17.94.
+Mizuho Securities Co.
+Ltd. reduced their investment in NYSE:BABA by 2,602,467 shares.
+The trade had a 61.56% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $98.24.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, First Trust Preferred Securities and Income ETF has a price-book ratio of 2.71.
+In terms of valuation, Direxion Daily S&P 500 Bull 3X Shares has a price-earnings ratio of 18.32 and a price-book ratio of 3.51.

-During the quarter, Milestone Advisory Partners bought 162,326 shares of ARCA:STPZ for a total holding of 166,533.
-The trade had a 6.91% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $52.93.
+During the quarter, Mizuho Securities Co.
+Ltd. bought 110,007 shares of NAS:QQQ for a total holding of 110,024.
+The trade had a 8.42% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $310.63.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Consumer Staples ETF has a price-earnings ratio of 22.80 and a price-book ratio of 4.68.
+In terms of valuation, PowerShares QQQ Trust Ser 1 has a price-earnings ratio of 21.93 and a price-book ratio of 5.90.

-Milestone Advisory Partners reduced their investment in ARCA:TIP by 42,847 shares.
-The trade had a 2.88% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $116.87.
+During the quarter, Mizuho Securities Co.
+Ltd. bought 90,010 shares of ARCA:SPY for a total holding of 90,022.
+The trade had a 8.23% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $408.8.

-During the quarter, Milestone Advisory Partners bought 41,935 shares of ARCA:SPLV for a total holding of 125,741.
-The trade had a 2.14% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $64.51.
+Mizuho Securities Co.
+Ltd. reduced their investment in NAS:NVDA by 23,440 shares.
+The trade had a 1.39% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $190.07.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.